XanderPENG/global-evcs/codes/data_collection/README.md

 ***
 This folder contains the codes for collecting data from the web.
 - `/housing_price`: Codes for collecting housing price data from the web.
-- `/housing_price/housing_price_US`: Codes for collecting housing price data of US from the web.
-- `/recharging_points_Europe`: Codes for collecting charging station data from the web.
+- `/recharging_points`: Codes for collecting recharging_points data from the web.